 Social media is the ultimate leveller.
-When you employ social media as a defining part of your digital marketing strategy you are commanding a framework that gets you talking with real people and encourages them to actively engage with your brand.
-Now, as the list of suitable networks grows ever longer, this potential goes way past the realms of Twitter and Facebook…
+When you employ social media as a defining part of your digital marketing strategy, you are commanding a framework that gets you talking with real people and encourages them to actively engage with your brand.
+Now, as the list of social networks grows ever longer, this potential goes way past the realms of Twitter and Facebook…

-The truth is that the skills and knowledge required to harness each network’s potential do not come from personal usage.
-Establishing your business as a driving force on social media takes ingenuity, analysis and a willingness to evolve; and part of that is identifying how every new network could slot into an already-robust social media strategy.
+The truth is that the skills and knowledge required to harness each network’s potential does not come from personal usage.
+Establishing your business as a driving force on social media takes ingenuity, analysis and a willingness to evolve.
+Part of that is identifying how every new network could slot into an already-robust social media strategy.

 We’ve already discussed at length how live streaming apps like Periscope are changing the face of social media.
 The premise of social media derived from the concept of a platform that would enable instantaneous communication of information and ideas, so it stands to reason that live streaming fits in quite nicely.
-LS has been around in one form or another for many years now, but it’s only recently with the widespread use of untethered data exchange and smartphone technology that it’s been able to really come into it’s own.
+Live streaming has been around in one form or another for many years now.
+However, it’s come into its own with the widespread use of untethered data exchange and smartphone technology.

 Small businesses can use Periscope to engage with their customers in real time, and it could really help to give a human face to your brand.
 Our article on How to Build your Brand with Periscope takes a more in-depth look into how you could use it, but the possibilities are endless.
 Examples include behind-the-scenes footage, exclusive sneak-peeks of new products, and even how-to Q&A sessions.
 Periscope could very well be the network that helps your brand break out on social.

-Snapchat is often dismissed – partly because of it’s younger demographic and partly because content that is posted on there is, by its very nature, finite.
-But, can you really afford to overlook one of the fastest growing Social Networks out there?
+Snapchat is often dismissed – partly because of its younger demographic and partly because content that is posted on there is, by its very nature, finite and short lasting.
+But, can you really afford to overlook one of the fastest growing social networks out there?

 Instagram has a community of over 400 million active accounts who use the network for visual stimulation and inspiration.
-The two things that set the network apart are that it’s users are often highly engaged, and that content has to be purely visual.
+The two things that set the network apart are its users are often highly engaged and the content has to be purely visual.

 Alongside these prominent social networks, there are plenty of other small-scale and growing networks that could prove useful as time goes on.
 Our advice is to never dismiss a network without considering if and how it could be a good fit for your business.